eat-sleep-code/camera.zero/README.md

 # Compatibility Notice

-Due to breaking changes in the Raspberry Pi OS camera stack, this software will **not** work with the recent *Bullseye* version of Raspberry Pi OS.
-A new integration library is currently under development by the Raspberry Pi Foundation with a planned release in early 2022.
-Our camera software will be updated to take advantage of this integration library when it becomes publicly available.
+Due to breaking changes in the Raspberry Pi OS camera stack, if you wish to use this software on a Raspberry Pi running "Bullseye" (or newer) version of Raspberry Pi OS, you must enable Legacy Camera Support via `sudo raspi-config` > *Interface Options* > *Legacy Camera*.

-In the meantime, if you wish to use this software you will need to install the *Buster* version of Raspberry Pi OS.

 ---